 This third cultural universal installment is on the subject of clothing.
 Some may instantly doubt this as universal, though, recalling naked tribal races throughout parts of Africa and South America.
 This will be explained below, and paired up with another related subject, which is in itself a cultural universal.

 Have you ever wondered when humans started wearing clothing?
 Why do only humans wear clothing—separate from every creature in the animal kingdom?
 How do anthropologists explain it, according to evolutionary processes, and what does the Bible say?
 How do these explanations square with archaeological discoveries?

 Clothing—A Cultural Universal?
 And Shame …

 Is clothing really a cultural universal?
 Indeed, certain primitive tribal people wear next-to-nothing.
-But there are no entirely naked cultures.
+But there are no entirely naked cultures, devoid of any type of adornment.
 (Of course, there are degenerate “nudist” groups, but these part-time deviants do not represent lifelong cultures.)
-Across all cultures, at least some form of “clothing” is used, generally with an association of shame upon its wrongful removal, be it from a piece of string to a burka (but more generally across society, clothing at least covering the sexual organs).
+Across all cultures, at least some form of “clothing” or adornment is utilized, generally with an association of shame upon its wrongful removal, be it from a piece of string to a burka (but more generally across society, clothing at least covering the sexual organs).